DeXie0808/DeXie0808.github.io/_pages/about.md

 News
 ======
-* 2019.12：one paper was accepted to IEEE Trans.
+* 2019.12: one paper was accepted to IEEE Trans.
 Image Process..
 * 2019.09: one paper was accepted to NeurIPS2019 (~21% acceptance rate).
 * 2018.11: two papers were accepted to AAAI2019 (~16.2% acceptance rate).